About the Campaign...

 Currently Christ Our Light Parish is in the process of securing pledges toward a capital campaign for a new church building.
 The site for the new church is at 11604 293rd Ave.
 Princeton.
 It is 107 acres (farmland and prairie) located on the north side of County Road 9, one mile east of Highway 169.
 The location sits exactly half-way between the cities of Princeton and Zimmerman and lies within the township called Baldwin (which is consistently one of the top three fastest growing townships in the entire state of Minnesota).
 The campaign is called One in the Light.
 It is a major capital campaign with the goal of reaching $5,000,000.00.
 All parishioners will be invited to participate in this campaign.

 Once a large portion of the pledged money is received and at least one of the current church buildings is sold, the parish will begin construction of the first phase of the new building.
-This first phase will include buying the land, getting it ready for construction (e.g. sewer, water, roads, etc.), constructing the main body of the Church, which is called a worship area, and constructing a gathering space (i.e. a fellowship area for meals and social gatherings).
+This first phase will include getting the new land ready for construction (e.g. sewer, water, roads, etc.), constructing the main body of the Church, which is called a worship area, and constructing a gathering space (i.e. a fellowship area for meals and social gatherings).
 This first phase may also include a temporary space for offices.

 The second phase would include classrooms, a large social hall and permanent offices.
 The third and final phase would include a gymnasium, meeting rooms, extended restrooms (including spaces for showers) and expansion to the gathering area.